| Properly fitting your bicycle to your individual body type is crucial

 saddle height test.
 If it’s not right, keep adjusting until you have reached

+the proper height.
 If during this adjustment procedure you discover that you have to extend your

 seatpost beyond where the warning line is visible, stop.
 Many new bicycles